Listen to This Article:

 Going to Culinary School: Associate Degree or Diploma?

-Culinary students may choose between earning a diploma or associate degree in almost every program offered at Auguste Escoffier School of Culinary Arts, with the exception of Hospitality & Restaurant Operations Management, for which only an associate degree is offered.
+Culinary students may choose between earning a diploma or an associate degree in almost every program offered at Auguste Escoffier School of Culinary Arts, with the exception of Hospitality & Restaurant Operations Management, for which only an associate degree is offered.

 Program Duration